Master of Fine Arts – MFA

 Careers and job opportunities

 MFA graduates go on to diverse careers in the private and public sectors, including design, technology, business, fine art, writing and education.
-A rigorous two-year MFA in design or fine arts is widely respected not only in North America but in countries in Asia, South and Central America and parts of Europe that look to the US model.
+A rigorous 2-year MFA in design or fine arts is widely respected not only in North America but in countries in Asia, South and Central America and parts of Europe that look to the US model.

 “I'd never intellectualised my process before.
 This was the first time I'd actually gone, 'Why am I doing this?
 What does this actually mean?’”